openwashdata/washopenresearch/README.md

 character
 </td>
 <td style="text-align:left;">
-Original data availability statement of the paper
+Original data availability statement of the paper.
+NA if it does not have a data availability statement.
 </td>
 </tr>
 <tr>